-SGS can help you and your suppliers maintain compliance with the requirements of the International Council of Toy Industries (ICTI) code of business conduct through a comprehensive auditing process.
+SGS can help you and your suppliers maintain compliance with the requirements of the International Council of Toy Industries (ICTI) Ethical Toy Program (IETP) code of business conduct through a comprehensive auditing process.

-ICTI certification from SGS saves your organization time and money by avoiding multiple audits, increasing productivity and product quality.
-Compliance demonstrates your commitment to ethical standards and adherence to the ICTI code of business conduct.
+IETP certification from SGS saves your organization time and money by avoiding multiple audits, increasing productivity and product quality.
+Compliance demonstrates your commitment to ethical standards and adherence to the IETP code of business conduct.

 - Working hours

-The International Council of Toy Industries (ICTI) was formed in 1975 as an association of toy trade associations from around the world.
-ICTI adopted a code of business practice in 1995 in response to growing demands for lawful, fair, safe and healthy work environments for those employed in the manufacture of toys.
+The ICTI Ethical Toy Program (IETP) was formed in 1975 as an association of toy trade associations from around the world.
+IETP adopted a code of business practice in 1995 in response to growing demands for lawful, fair, safe and healthy work environments for those employed in the manufacture of toys.
 In 1996, this code was expanded and supplemented by a guide to fire prevention and emergency preparedness for toy factories worldwide.